 For events or actions selected in the “Notifications” tab, you’ll receive an email notification instantly.
-Default notifications are set as being on for the following events happen: someone sends me a private message, someone comments on my profile, someone invites me to an event, group notifications, someone replied to my forum post, someone likes my content.
+Default notifications are set as being on for the following events: someone sends you a private message, someone comments on your profile, someone invites you to an event, group notifications, someone replies to your forum post, or someone likes your content.

 Change Your Chapter Membership

 To change your primary local CCL chapter or electoral district, please use the form at this link.

 Note: Using this form will move you to another chapter throughout CCL and place you on the new chapter's roster.
 You will be added to the new chapter's group on Community during the nightly data sync (i.e., it won’t be automatic).
 Note: You can only be in one chapter at a time (you can however join as many Action Teams as you want).

 Note: You can only be a member of one local chapter, but you can, however, join as many Action Teams as you want.